bulsu-clementedfs/interncons/HTE_SUBMISSION_IMPLEMENTATION.md

    - Active status

 4. **Weight Storage**:
-   - Stores category weights in the `category_weights` table
    - Stores subcategory weights in the `subcategory_weights` table
    - Both are linked to the HTE record via foreign keys